giandy98/Airline-disasters-analysis/README.md

 7. country: country of the accident
 8. cat: accident category as described by ASN

-Data are tiliarised to bring to light, also by means of graphs and visualisations, useful insights.
+Data are used to bring to light, also through graphs and visualisations, useful insights.
 Python libraries used are pandas, numpy and matplotlib.